Notre Dame Classes - Children

 - The educational benefit is a taxable event to the parent if the child is not considered a dependent according to IRS regulations.
 The benefit is also taxable in the calendar year your child turns age 24.

-- It is the employee’s responsibility to confirm with the University of Notre Dame that the educational benefit has been received and applied to the proper term.
+- It is the faculty or staff member’s responsibility to confirm with the University of Notre Dame that the educational benefit has been received and applied to the proper term.
 Any corrections and/or additions needed must occur in the same academic year and must be completed prior to the close of the University’s fiscal year, June 30th.

 - Only one summer benefit may be used per summer.